donamvn/gmail-reader-homepage/README.md

 ## Google OAuth Verification

-This homepage is designed to meet Google OAuth verification requirements for the Gmail Reader application.
+This homepage is designed to meet Google OAuth verification requirements for the DoNam Gmail Automation application.

 ## Contact